xquery/mx/README.md

 The best way to learn what MX does and how to build applications with it is to review app.xml

-  passthru - will allow HTTP requests through
+  * passthru - will allow HTTP requests through

-  http redirection - will either forward or redirect HTTP request
+  * http redirection - will either forward or redirect HTTP request

-  inline tests - Shows how to
+  * inline tests - Shows how to

-  data - how to setup models
+  * data - how to setup models

-  module - how to invoke xquery modules
+  * module - how to invoke xquery modules

-  example templates (views) -
+  * example templates (views) -

           /template1 - shows how to use mustache.xq and data model (/data7.test)
           /template2 - shows how to use xslt template /template3 - shows how to use xquery module to supply data to xslt transformation

-  json - there are some experiemental json stuff as well
+  * json - there are some experiemental json stuff as well

 ## Using in your own XQuery Applications

-At a minimum you will need
+At a minimum you need 3 things;

-    Copy app.xml and mx-controller.xqy to root HTTP application server directory.
+* mx.xqm - single module for mx

-    Edit mx-controller.xqy to load app.xml
+* mx-controller.xqy - just edit path

-    Copy mx.xqm to directory named 'lib' under root HTTP application server
+* app.xml - application specific

-    If you want to use mustache.xq templates then you will need to install in /lib directory
+I have tried not to make too much 'ceremony' e.g. its left to you how you want to do things.

 Obviously you will need to edit app.xml, but you are free to setup however way you want your modules, templates, etc.

 ## URL Params